wp-plugins/theme-blvd-simple-permalink/readme.txt

 In creating my own sites with WordPress, I started noticing that I like to link to articles within other articles.
 Then I'm always changing my mind about stuff, messing around with page/post slugs, and screwing with my permalinks.
 It's very annoying to then have to go back and change links whereever I placed them.

-This plugin is about as simple as it gets; it's literally about 4 lines of code.
+This plugin is about as simple as it gets; it's literally three lines of code.
 It just retieves the URL of a page or post based on WordPress's unique, numerical ID for it, which never changes.
-For me personally, using the [permalink] shortcode every time I link to another page or post within my site makes life easier because I don't
+For me personally, using the [permalink] shortcode every time I link to another page or post within my site makes life easier because I don't have to worry about the URL changing.
+Also, when I move my site from my local dev server to the live web server, I don't have to worry about any of these links.

 Anyways, I thought what the heck, why not share? -- I keep pasting this code snippet in all my personal website themes anyway.